qwx9/strangepg/README.md

 The `CL` tag is used as a node's color and can thus also be set in this way.
 `Color` can also be used (in any casing).
 Node labels must refer to existing nodes from the input GFA file.
+Any tag (including new ones) except LN can be set in this way.

 A CSV file may be loaded at runtime with the `readcsv("file.csv")` command (see [Graph manipulation](#graph-manipulation)).